UK fraud office probes GSK after claims of foreign bribery

 The firm aims to become the first in the industry to stop paying outside doctors to promote its products, end payments for medics to attend conferences and delink incentives for sales representatives from individual sales targets.

-Additional reporting by Andy Bruce and Kirstin Ridley; Editing by David Evans and Mark Potter
+Additional reporting by Andy Bruce, editing by David Milliken and David Evans